adedotunlawal123/Statistical-Model-for-Signal-Detection/README.md

 **Aim**

-The code aims to provide a statistical model for signal (infrasonic) detection and probability density estimation of transmission loss, a measure of infrasound attenuation.
+The code aims to provide a statistical model for signal (infrasonic) detection and probability density estimation of transmission loss, a measure of infrasound attenuation, for the prediction of infrasound detection.
 It will be implemented to develop early warning systems for tornadoes. https://news.olemiss.edu/um-researchers-working-detect-track-tornadoes/

 **Sponsor**